Time delay measurements with Broken Power Law model: Results

 where the distribution \(p(\boldsymbol{\xi}_{\rm model},\kappa_{\rm ext}\mid \mathcal{D}_{\rm img,kin,LOS})\) is represented numerically by the BIC–weighted posterior samples from the imaging, kinematic, and LOS inference.
 In practice, this marginalisation is performed by importance sampling over these model samples and summing their contributions:

 with \(w_n\) denoting the BIC weights.
 Since in our analysis the cosmology is restricted to flat \(\Lambda\)CDM with fixed \(\Omega_{\rm m}\), the mapping between \(D_{\Delta t}\) and \(H_0\) is strictly monotonic, \(D_{\Delta t}\propto H_0^{-1}\).
 The posterior of \(H_0\) therefore follows directly from a change of variables applied to the sampled \(D_{\Delta t}\) distribution.
-The resulting posteriors show a statistically significant model dependence.
-For the EPL family, we obtain \(D_{\Delta t} = 1.603^{+0.443}_{-0.387}\,\mathrm{Gpc}\), corresponding to \(H_0 = 61.1^{+19.2}_{-13.2}\,\mathrm{km\,s^{-1}\,Mpc^{-1}}\).
-In contrast, the BPL family yields \(D_{\Delta t} = 1.297^{+0.362}_{-0.314}\,\mathrm{Gpc}\), implying \(H_0 = 75.2^{+23.0}_{-16.3}\,\mathrm{km\,s^{-1}\,Mpc^{-1}}\).
-These posterior distributions are illustrated in Figs.~\ref{fig:ddt_family} and~\ref{fig:h0_family}.
+The resulting \(H_0\) posteriors are shown in Fig.~\ref{fig:h0_family}.
 Consistent with the discussion in Sect.~\ref{sec:time_delay_with_kinematics_los}, these differences reflect the model-dependent outcome of the joint lensing, kinematic, and LOS inference, rather than an independent validation of a specific mass-profile family.
 We emphasize that the observed shift in the inferred \(H_0\) between the EPL and BPL model families should be interpreted primarily as a manifestation of increased model flexibility under the mass-sheet degeneracy, rather than as direct evidence for a physical core in the inner mass distribution of the lens galaxy.
 While the BPL parameterization allows for a shallower inner slope, the current imaging and kinematic data do not uniquely constrain the mass profile at radii well below the effective Einstein radius.
 Consequently, the difference in \(H_0\) reflects how different model families explore the allowed degeneracy space when combined with stellar kinematics and external convergence constraints, rather than a definitive detection of core-like structure.